Alecadabra/UCP/README.md

 # Unix and C Programming (Curtin University 2019)

-A 1st-year taken in Semester 2 2019.
+A 1st-year unit taken in Semester 2 2019.

 From the unit handbook: